technofocus-pte/dynmc365cntctcntrpvt/Lab 13/Lab 13 - Configure email and enable enhanced experience for email attachments.md

     ![](./media/image10.png)

-8. When you complete your updates, select **Publish All Customizations** in the top-left corner to display the changes.
+8. When you complete your updates, select **Publish All Customizations** from the top-left corner to display the changes.

     ![](./media/image11.png)